 Read John 14:29.
-What does Jesus say that helps us understand how prophecy can function?
+What does Jesus say that helps us to understand how prophecy can function?

-What great advantage do we have today, living when so much history has already unfolded, that someone living in the time of Babylon would not have had?
+What great advantage do we have today, living when so much history already has unfolded, that someone living in the time of Babylon would not have had?